-While dirt and debris play a key role in clogged pores that can turn into breakouts, they’re not the only culprit to consider.
-According to Dr. Bhanusali, breakouts and acne around your mouth could have to do with your diet.
-Residue from acidic foods — think: lemon, hot sauce, vinegar — can irritate your skin and cause redness or swelling.
-Also, traces of oily or fried foods, be it potato chips or fries, can linger on your skin and clog your pores.
+While dirt and debris play a key role in clogged pores that can turn into breakouts, Dr. Bhanusali explains that breakouts around your mouth could be correlated to your diet.
+Residue from acidic foods (think: lemon, hot sauce and vinegar) can irritate your skin and cause redness or swelling.
+He adds that traces of oily or fried foods, such as potato chips or french fries, can linger on your skin and clog your pores.

-What to Do: Don’t worry, we’re not suggesting you bid farewell to your beloved fries and buffalo wings for good (unless you want to, of course).
-Instead, we recommend storing facial wipes like the Garnier Clean+ Purifying Oil-Free Cleansing Towelettes in your purse to carry with you at all times.
-Use them around your mouth after a meal to remove any hard-to-see oil-clogging residue.
+If you suspect this could be the cause of your acne, we recommend storing facial wipes like the Garnier Clean+ Purifying Oil-Free Cleansing Towelettes in your bag.
+Use them around your mouth after a meal to remove any lingering oil or greasy residue.

 If acne around the mouth isn’t a constant issue, but rather flares the week prior to or during your period, it’s you’re likely dealing with hormonal acne.
 According to Dr. Bhanusali, there are certain prescription medications that can help balance the body in these instances.
 Talk to your dermatologist about whether one of them is right for you.

 “I also suggest patients don’t overdo it on the exfoliation during this time,” he says.
 “Many times, patients start using harsh scrubs and brushes to try to compensate for the new lesions, but they have the opposite effect and can make things worse.”

 To treat hormonal breakouts, use a gentle cleanser, like the CeraVe Hydrating Cream-to-Foam Cleanser and an oil-free moisturizer, like the La Roche-Posay Effaclar Matte Mattifying Moisturizer.